The USWNT and France, two titans of women’s soccer, will meet again in April

 By winning that tournament title, they extended their unbeaten streak to 37.
 They’ve also gone almost four years since losing at home, a string of 53 games.
 They’ve posted shutouts in six consecutive matches and in 14 of 15.

 Because the upcoming matches fall inside a FIFA international match window, Andonovski will have the freedom to summon any players he wishes.
-That means National Women’s Soccer League teams will lose top players for the start of the Challenge Cup tournament, which runs April 9 to May 8.
+That means National Women’s Soccer League teams will lose top players for the start of its Challenge Cup tournament, which runs April 9 to May 8.

 Andonovski is also expected to tap into his pool of European-based players: Manchester City’s Rose Lavelle, Sam Mewis and Abby Dahlkemper; Manchester United’s Christen Press; Olympique Lyonnais’s Catarina Macario; and Paris Saint-Germain’s Alana Cook.
 (Manchester United’s Tobin Heath is injured.)

-France did not qualify for the Olympics — the three European slots were filled by teams that advanced deepest at the World Cup — but roared through qualifying for the 2022 European Championship with a 7-0-1 record and 44-0 goal difference.
+France did not qualify for the Olympics — the three European slots were filled by teams that advanced deepest at the World Cup — but roared through qualifying for the 2022 European Championship with a 7-0-1 record and a 44-0 goal difference.

 Neither of the upcoming U.S. matches will have spectators.
 Everyone in the U.S. delegation will undergo coronavirus testing before traveling, upon arrival and every two days thereafter, the U.S. Soccer Federation said.
 Training will not commence until the results of all arrival tests are confirmed.